Human trafficking in Ghana

+In 2023, the Organised Crime Index gave Ghana a score of 7 out of 10 for human trafficking.

-Government response
+Government response (2009)

 The Government of Ghana does not fully comply with the minimum standards for the elimination of trafficking.
 However, it is making significant efforts to do so, despite limited resources.
 Ghana increased its law enforcement efforts by prosecuting and convicting an increased number of traffickers, including the first convictions relating to forced child labor in the Lake Volta fishing industry.
 The Ghanaian Police partnered with Interpol to host regional training for law enforcement officials from Anglophone Africa, and the government took steps to establish four regional anti-trafficking units to manage cases more effectively at the regional level.

 In August 2009, the president appointed new members to the Human Trafficking Management Board, which had been disbanded when the previous government left office in January 2009.
 However, the government did not demonstrate increased efforts to ensure that victims receive adequate protection, such as funding a shelter for trafficking victims, or increasing assistance to NGOs or international organizations to provide trafficking victim care.